How to roster cleaning staff

 Broken shift rules

-Key rules for cleaners working split AM/PM shifts.
+Key rules for cleaners working split AM/PM shifts with extended breaks.

 Definition